Coping with Arthritis

 Common belief also seems to be, among many, that nothing can be done about arthritis.
 This is another myth.
 There are a variety of medications that have been introduced to the market within the last year to treat various types of arthritis.
 It is critical that one gets an early and accurate diagnosis to minimize the affects of arthritis due to the fact that the majority of joint damage occurs within the first two years of disease onset.

 As stated earlier, it is not known how one can prevent arthritis but those who do have the affliction can take part in a treatment plan tailored to meet their individual needs.
 The first step is to make sure you've gotten a proper and correct diagnosis.
 A doctor can diagnose arthritis based on the overall pattern of symptoms, medical history, physical exam, x-rays and lab tests.
-Pain management doctors offer pain relief by combining the best conventional treatments with complementary and alternative medicine options.

 Cat's Claw for Arthritis?